 The overlapping nature of the possible representations: normal, empty, nil, and absent, creates a number of ambiguities where taking an Infoset, unparsing it, and reparsing it will result in a second Infoset that is not the same as the original.
 However, taking the second Infoset, unparsing it, and reparsing it, will result in a third Infoset which is the same as the second.

-When unparsing, if a string Infoset item happens to contain a string that matches either one of the dfdl:nilValue list value or the default value, it is not given any special treatment.
+When unparsing, if a string Infoset item happens to contain a string that matches either one of the dfdl:nilValue list values or the default value, it is not given any special treatment.
 The string's characters are output, or if the value is the empty string, zero length content is output.
 (In both cases along with an initiator or terminator if defined.)
 This creates an ambiguity where one can unparse an Infoset item which has member [nilled] true, but when reparsed will produce an Infoset item which has member [nilled] false.

 These ambiguities are natural and unavoidable.
 For example, if the dfdl:nilValue is the 3-character string "nil", then encountering the characters "nil" in the data stream will parse to produce an Infoset item with [nilled] true in the Infoset.
 If you unparsed a string Infoset item with contents of the 3 characters "nil", this will be output as the letters "nil", which on parse will not produce a string with the characters "nil", but rather an Infoset item with no data value and member [nilled] true.